CrystalFerrai/UeSaveGame/readme.md

 This is a .NET library for reading and writing standard Unreal Engine 4 and 5 save game files.
 This library should work with most games which do not use any custom serialization, but may require updating for games it hasn't seen before.

-Currently supports Unreal Engine versions 4.26 - 5.5.
-Later versions may work, but have not been tested.
+Currently supports Unreal Engine versions 4.26 - 5.6.
+Other versions may work, but have not been tested.

 ## Releases